cpanagopoulos/cpanagopoulos/README.md

-- 👋 Hi, I’m @cpanagopoulos
+- 👋 Hi, I’m Charles
 - 👀 I’m interested in bridging the gap between traditional finance and tomorrow's technology
 - 🌱 I’m currently learning about blockchain and Web 3.0
 - 💞️ I’m looking to collaborate on blockchain projects